 The median age of 21 months of dogs at diagnosis and median weight of 31.1kg were similar to other studies.23,30,31 Labrador Retrievers8,23,31 and male dogs6,8,23 were over-represented which is mirrored in other studies.
 Bodyweight was not associated with long-term outcome, however body condition score may have been a better measure of actual obesity.
 This was not consistently entered in the records and so could not be included in the analysis.
 Obesity is an aetiologic factor for osteoarthritis in people by increasing load on the joint and altering joint alignment.32 A subclinical proinflammatory state with increased concentrations of adipokines leading to cartilage degradation is associated with obesity.33

-Computed Tomography is the imaging modality of choice for detecting fragmented MCP with a sensitivity and specificity of 71-100% and 85-93% reported respectively, when compared to arthroscopy or arthrotomy.34-36 In our study the CT scoring system was used as an attempt to establish that the degree of osteoarthritis was similar for the AI and CM groups at time of diagnosis and the initial management decision.
+Computed tomography is the imaging modality of choice for detecting fragmented medial coronoid process with a sensitivity and specificity of 71-100% and 85-93% reported respectively, when compared to arthroscopy or arthrotomy.34-36 In our study the CT scoring system was used as an attempt to establish that the degree of osteoarthritis was similar for the AI and CM groups at time of diagnosis and the initial management decision.

 For LOAD, PSS and PIS, increasing age at diagnosis and questionnaire completion was significantly associated with higher scores, likely due to progressive osteoarthritis.
 Several studies have shown a correlation between radiographic arthrosis and cartilage pathology8,35,37,38 and increasing age to be associated with more severe cartilage disease in MCPD.37,39 Osteophytes signal significant joint morbidity in dogs affecting cartilage, synovium and subchondral bone.8,38 Their formation with joint capsule fibrosis interfere with joint motion and function and are a source of pain in people.40